jpmorganchase/salt-ds/.changeset/wicked-cobras-rule.md

 Navigation Item

-- Updated the logic to make Navigation Item act like a button when a href isn't passed.
+- Updated the logic to make Navigation Item act like a button when `href` isn't passed.
 - Fixed styles.